Breast cancer is the most common invasive cancer in women and the second leading cause of cancer death in women after lung cancer.

-Advances in screening and treatment have improved survival rates dramatically since 1989.
-There are around 3.1 million breast cancer survivors in the United States (U.S.).
-The chance of any woman dying from breast cancer is around 1 in 37, or 2.7 percent.
+Advances in screening and treatment for breast cancer have improved survival rates dramatically since 1989.
+According to the American Cancer Society (ACS), there are more than 3.1 million breast cancer survivors in the United States.
+The chance of any woman dying from breast cancer is around 1 in 38 (2.6%).

-The first symptoms of breast cancer are usually an area of thickened tissue in the breast, or a lump in the breast or in an armpit.
+The first symptoms of breast cancer usually appear as an area of thickened tissue in the breast or a lump in the breast or an armpit.

 Other symptoms include:

-- a pain in the armpits or breast that does not change with the monthly cycle
+- pain in the armpits or breast that does not change with the monthly cycle

-- pitting or redness of the skin of the breast, like the skin of an orange
+- pitting or redness of the skin of the breast, similar to the surface of an orange

 - a rash around or on one of the nipples

-- a discharge from a nipple, possibly containing blood
+- discharge from a nipple, possibly containing blood

 - a sunken or inverted nipple